What is the PACE?

 An online practice test separate from the online course can also be taken at the NFPA website.
 This practice test consists of 100 practice questions, covering the same areas as the actual PACE.

 Taking practice tests can be a very helpful tool in determining your weaknesses and strengths.
 For example, if you do poorly in the terminology section of the practice test, you now know ahead of time that you need to focus more study time on terminology. know ahead of time that you have trouble with paralegal related terminology

 Although you need only take the PACE one time, to retain your PACE-certified status, you must go through a renewal process every two years in order to maintain your PACE credentials.

 You must obtain at least 12 hours of continuing legal education, including one hour in ethics, every two years.
 You will need to keep records of this continuing education in order to submit the information to the NFPA.
 Renewal forms and vital information can be found in the NFPA website.

 The renewal of your credentials is due on the anniversary date of your initial examination.
 Ideally, the information will be submitted 60 to 90 days prior to the anniversary date, which will allow for a much smoother and easier verification process.
 However, should you be late in submitting your renewal, the NFPA will typically accept late submissions for up to 60 days after the anniversary date—within reason, and only if there is an acceptable reason for the submission to be late.

-- pace paralegal exam sample questions, pace exam for paralegals, sample paralegal exam questions, pace exam, pace paralegal exam, paralegal core competency practice exam, paralegal pace test, national federation of paralegal associations practice test, sample paralegal questions, sample paralegal tests, paralegal core competency exam practice tests, Paralegal Advanced Competency Exam PACE,
+- pace paralegal exam sample questions, pace exam for paralegals, sample paralegal exam questions, pace exam, pace paralegal exam, Pace Certification for Paralegals, requierements to take the pace exam, pretest national federation of paralegal associations, sample paralegal questions, sample paralegal tests, sc pace testing how where for paralegal, florida registered paralegal - PACE,